Skip to main content

 Disabling Validation

 If you wish to disable a validation rule, remove the validator from the Jira workflow first.
-Disabling the Time is logged validation in project setting prior to removing the workflow validator can result in issues becoming indefinitely blocked from transitioning.
+Disabling the Time is logged validation in project setting prior to removing the workflow validator can result in work items becoming indefinitely blocked from transitioning.

 Limitations